developerstephanieb/latex_reference/01_fundamentals/01_syntax.md

 ## Comments

-Comments are used to add notes to the code.

-- `%`: Starts a comment.
-Everything after it on the line is ignored.
+Everything after `%` on the line is ignored.

 ```latex
 % This is a comment